icecream126/drugmechdb_moa_prediction/README.md

 The counterfactual queries are derived from [DrugMechDB](https://github.com/SuLab/DrugMechDB); using the Add-Link queries, and any Closed World queries (where the prompt includes information about relevant drug mechanisms), requires downloading DrugMechDB.
 See [this README file](Data/README.txt).

-[DrugMechDB](https://github.com/SuLab/DrugMechDB) is also required for the factual queries used in the accompanying paper.
-The code also allows you to create your own factual queries, for which both [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/) and [MONDO](https://mondo.monarchinitiative.org) are also required.
+[DrugMechDB](https://github.com/SuLab/DrugMechDB) is also required for the factual queries described in the accompanying paper.
+The code also allows you to create your own factual queries, for which both [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/) and [MONDO](https://mondo.monarchinitiative.org) are required.
 See [this README file](Data/README.txt) for the needed files.

 ### Setup for the Code